Daisy Jopling

-Daisy Jopling is a British classical/rock violinist and composer currently residing in New York.
+Daisy Jopling is a British classical/rock violinist and composer who in 2012 was residing in New York.
 She tours the world with her own band, and has spearheaded a music mentorship foundation.
 She plays an Antonio Gragnani violin, made in Livorno, Italy in 1778 and a Yamaha electric violin.
 Jopling was the first international violinist to perform a major concert at the Great Pyramids of Giza in Egypt on 4 November 2022 produced by Red Amber Events, collaborating with Egyptian Stars Hany Adel, Wust El-Balad and Noha Fekry.
 She has released nine studio albums, two with BMG RCA Victor, and performed her own original show "Awakening" at Lincoln Center, NY.

 Early life and education

 Daisy Jopling was born on 19 February 1969 in London, the great-granddaughter of painter Louise Jopling 1843-1933.
 She began playing the violin at age 3 and at age 14 she performed Bach's Double Concerto for Violin and Oboe at the Royal Albert Hall in London.
 Jopling studied the violin with Frances Mason and Itzhak Rashkovsky at the Royal College of Music, David Takeno at the Guildhall School of Music and Drama, and Boris Kuschnir at the Konservatorium Wien, Austria.
 At age 19, Jopling studied Hungarian folk violin in Gymes, Transylvania.
 Five years later, Jopling travelled to Ghana alone to study Kpanlogo drumming at the Mustapha Tettey Addy drumming school.
 Jopling moved from London to Vienna in 1994 and to New York in 2006.